 Are you disabled and unable to work?
 Do you have limited or no income and struggle to make ends meet?
 Do not give up hope – there are government programs available to help you pay for basic living expenses.
 Call us today to learn more about Supplemental Security Income and whether you qualify for this benefits program.

 Supplemental Security Income (SSI) is a tax-funded Federal income program designed to help the disabled, elderly and blind pay for things like housing, food and clothing.
 There are strict eligibility requirements for SSI.
 Some applicants find the process overwhelming or intimidating, particularly when an initial application is denied.

-Do you qualify for SSI benefits?
-We can help you determine if you are eligible for Supplemental Security Income.
-Call us today at (888) 533-7507 to schedule a free consultation.
+Do you qualify for SSI benefits or SSDI benefits?
+We can help you determine which program you are eligible for Supplemental Security Income or Social Security Disability Insurance.
+Call us today to schedule a free consultation.
 There is no cost to you unless we get your application approved.

 The government will take all of your assets and resources into account when determining if you qualify for SSI.
 Resources cannot total more than $2,000 for an individual and $3,000 for a couple and include:

 The Social Security Administration generally will not count as “assets”: your house, property where you live, certain life insurance policies with face values of $1,500 or less and burial funds up to $1,500.
 Our offices can provide you a more personalized analysis of your eligibility based on your resources and income.

 Applicants cannot apply for SSI benefits online.
 You will be required to complete the application over the phone or in person at a Social Security Administration Office.
 Our Social Security disability team can make these arrangements for you – we recommend applying over the phone to avoid the inconvenience of an office visit.